ProtonMail/proton-bridge/internal/frontend/bridge-gui/README.md

 # bridge-gui

 bridge-gui is the graphical user interface for Bridge.
 It's a C++ [Qt](https://www.qt.io) application  that communicates with the bridge executable via gRPC remote procedure call, on a local-only TLS-secured connection.
-For more technical details ,see this [RFC](https://confluence.protontech.ch/x/diWHBQ).

 # Components